Table of Contents

 This is actually a step in a long journey of mobile optimization.
 Back in 2015, Google created a mobile-friendly test to quickly see whether your website looks fine for a robot (and users accordingly).
 If you have not tried it yet, check it out here – the test should help you define whether your website looks fine on mobiles in Google’s eyes:

 Search engines love authoritative domains.
 One of the main things that help to build this authority is quality organic links.
 Despite all new tendencies, this one remains highly important and you should work hard on building your links strategy.
+You can check your domain authority by using a free DA PA checker to find the authoritativeness of a website.

 If you have the same content available under different URLs, it’s important to mark one page as canonical.
 In this way, search engines will have fewer problems indexing the same content.
 Canonical links become more and more important for all types of websites, not just WordPress ones.
 WordPress SEO gurus like developers of the Yoast SEO plugin stress the importance of canonical URLs – it helps fight a duplicated content and build a smart links hierarchy.